[Interview] Why wages fell and profits surged

 Why has it taken so long for mainstream economics and ECB policymakers to accept that rising prices are driven by corporate profiteering and not wages?

 This is where the long shadow of the 1970s matters.
 Then the experience of inflation was a profit squeeze.
 It wasn't a profit boost like it is now.
 One of the simple ways to think about inflation is as a tax on profits.
 If you are in a tight labour market, and you're trying to source skilled labour while there is inflation, you'll have to pay more than you can make up for with productivity gains.
 That's what happened to a lot of firms in the 1970s.
 What's happening now is profit-gouging.
 In the short run, companies can do this.
 In the long run, there's a constraint, and it becomes dangerous for capital itself.
-But profits of sacred.
+But profits are sacred.
 Profits are like the pure expression of economic virtue.
 So they don't go after that.

 There's this move to try and make the ECB more transparent and hold it accountable for the effects its monetary policies have on household income and inequality.
 Do you see anything in that?